lyrm/bobkonf2026/talk/3-conclusion.md

 Especially **dscheck** :
 - limited documentation,
-- does not work on project with other synchronization mechanism like mutexes, condition variables, etc.
+- does not work on projects with other synchronization mechanism like mutexes, condition variables, etc.

 {pause}